 With this quote in mind, do not assume that the person will speak English or should make the effort to speak English.
 After saying Bonjour, it is strongly recommended to ask in French if the person speaks English (“Parlez-vous anglais?”) to then be able to continue in English.
 This is something that really annoys French people, especially in Paris because of the large number of tourists, that people will speak English directly without trying to pronounce a few words in the language of the country they are visiting.
 In the large majority of cases, saying Bonjour, Parlez-vous anglais ?, if the person responds yes or a little, you should be fine to continue in English by making sure you speak slowly.

 By using this first rule and asking if the person speaks English, you will avoid the first French faux pas and start on a good note.
-Don’t get me wrong, sometimes this is not enough as there are other cultural differences to take into account to understand why French people react the way they do and why it will not be the same than “back home”.
+Don’t get me wrong, sometimes this is not enough as there are other cultural differences to take into account to understand why French people react the way they do and why it will not be the same as “back home”.

 The client is king belief doesn’t exist in France

 Is saying NO a sign of French rudeness?

 Most French people want to find balance in their life.
 Balance between their family/love-life and their inner self, balance between spending time with their friends and their partner, balance between their professional life and their personal life and so on…

 French people will defend their personal balance by saying “no”, and not considering a justification is required.
 For example, by rejecting giving service if the shop is about to close, or not making an exception to your request as a potential client during their lunch break, and so on…